clusterio/edge_transports/README.md

+# This repository is archived

+For current version of edge transports please go to https://github.com/clusterio/universal_edges

 # Edge Transports

 Clusterio plugin implementing item and fluid transfer between servers by letting them pass "over the edge" from one server to another.